spravallika/ethoca-online-shopping/README.md

 Report
 ======
-A Custom report showing the test and steps result would be generated at the location /output/reports/glue/index.html  <br/>
+A Custom report showing the test and steps result would be generated at the location <b> /output/reports/glue/index.html </b>  <br/>
 Open the html file on browser to view the test results  <br/>

 Logging